NxPKG/khulnasoft-docs/content/zaraz/reference/properties-reference.md

 # Properties reference

-Cloudflare Zaraz offers properties that you can use when configuring the product.
+Khulnasoft Zaraz offers properties that you can use when configuring the product.
 They are helpful to send data to a third-party tool or to create triggers as they have context about a specific user's browser session and the actions they take on the website.
-Below is a list of the properties you can access from the Cloudflare dashboard and their values.
+Below is a list of the properties you can access from the Khulnasoft dashboard and their values.

 ## Web API